Canaccord Genuity Thinks Sesen Bio's Stock is Going to Recover

 Canaccord Genuity Thinks Sesen Bio’s Stock is Going to Recover

-In a report issued on May 8, John Newman from Canaccord Genuity maintained a Buy rating on Sesen Bio (SESN), with a price target of $5.00.
-The company’s shares closed last Monday at $0.72, close to its 52-week low of $0.38.
+Canaccord Genuity analyst John Newman maintained a Buy rating on Sesen Bio (SESN) yesterday and set a price target of $5.00.
+The company’s shares closed last Tuesday at $0.69, close to its 52-week low of $0.37.

-Sesen Bio has an analyst consensus of Moderate Buy, with a price target consensus of $3.63.
+Sesen Bio has an analyst consensus of Moderate Buy, with a price target consensus of $3.63, implying a 390.5% upside from current levels.
+In a report released today, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $2.25 price target.

 See today’s analyst top recommended stocks >>